ask-izzy/ask-izzy/README.md

 - **ESLint**\
   For JavaScript errors and style violations
 - **Flow.js**\
   For static type checking.
-Most JavaScript in Ask Izzy is written with [Flow.js](https://flow.org/) types with Babel.js used to compile it into plan JavaScript so it can be executed by browsers.
+Most JavaScript in Ask Izzy is written with [Flow.js](https://flow.org/) types with Babel.js used to compile it into plain JavaScript so it can be executed by browsers.
 This decision was made before it was clear that TypeScript would win the the JavaScript typing wars.
 At some point we hope to migrate to TypeScript.
 - **stylelint**\
   Stylelint is used for linting SASS/CSS files.
 - **jsonlint**\